Nathan Chasing Horse: Legal issues

+Arrest and prosecution

 Chasing Horse was arrested on January 31, 2023, by officers of the North Las Vegas Police Department and Las Vegas Metropolitan Police Department.
 Officers conducted a SWAT team raid on the house that he shared with his five wives, located in North Las Vegas.
-His arrest was the culmination of a months-long investigation that began after police received a tip in October 2022.

-According to a 50-page search warrant obtained by Associated Press (AP), Chasing Horse is believed to be the leader of a cult known as The Circle.
+According to a 50-page search warrant, Chasing Horse is alleged to have led a cult known as The Circle.
 Police report that they seized firearms, and that Chasing Horse was instructing his followers to "shoot it out" with law enforcement.
 He told them that if they failed, they should take suicide pills.
+As of April 2026, he is also charged with sexual assault in British Columbia and he has an arrest warrant in Alberta from the Tsuutʼina Nation Police.

-The Las Vegas police, as stated in the search warrant, have found evidence of at least six claims of sexual abuse, with one victim reporting being assaulted at the age of 13.
+The Las Vegas police, as stated in the search warrant, had found evidence of at least six claims of sexual abuse, with one victim reporting being assaulted at the age of 13.
 The allegations against Chasing Horse span multiple states, including Montana, South Dakota, and Nevada where he has lived for the past 10 years, and date to the early 2000s.

+On January 30, 2026, a jury in Clark County, Nevada, convicted Chasing Horse on multiple charges related to the sexual assault of a minor.
+He was acquitted on other sexual assault charges.
+Chasing Horse had pleaded not guilty to all 21 charges.
+Prosecutors alleged that Chasing Horse used his status as a Lakota medicine man to sexually abuse Indigenous women and girls.
+Several of the convictions related to offenses involving a victim who was 14 years old at the time of the alleged abuse.
+On April 27, 2026, a day before his 50th birthday, Chasing Horse was sentenced to life imprisonment, with the possibility of parole after serving 37 years.